lbhm/dataset-scrapers/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Notebooks for scraping, analyzing, and parsing dataset collections.
+Scripts for scraping, parsing, analyzing, and storing dataset collections.

-In addition, there are scripts for running a MongoDB container and importing the generated JSON files into a MongoDB collection.
+In addition, there are scripts for running a MongoDB container and importing collections of dataset profiles into a MongoDB collection.

 ## Setup